Guides to Other Sites

 Museums

-with many Japanese prints:
+Database with nearly 300,000 objects including many superb Japanese prints:

 British Museum

-Honolulu Academy of Arts
+Honolulu Museum of Art

-Richard Lane Edo-period woodblock-printed book collection:
+and Richard Lane Edo-period woodblock-printed book collection and paintings:

 Minneapolis Museum of Art